 Motivating Health Behaviour Change

 Develops an understanding of the theoretical concepts and basic skills underlying effective interventions.
-Modules cover; change during the life cycle; change without expert help; stages of change; motivational interviewing; brief interventions; compliance therapy; and relapse prevention.
+Modules cover; change during the life cycle; change without expert help; stages of change; motivational interviewing; brief interventions; compliance therapy; relapse prevention and Health Behaviour change with cancer and chronic pain patients.

 Motivating Health Behaviour Change is a skills-based course.
 Skills-based courses prove a knowledge and skills-base for assessment and intervention with people with AOD problems in various settings.